rust-lang-ru/book/rustbook-en/nostarch/chapter15.md

 ### Enabling Recursive Types with Boxes

-At compile time, Rust needs to know how much space a type takes up.
-One type whose size can’t be known at compile time is a *recursive type*, where a value can have as part of itself another value of the same type.
-Because this nesting of values could theoretically continue infinitely, Rust doesn’t know how much space a value of a recursive type needs.
-However, boxes have a known size, so by inserting a box in a recursive type definition, you can have recursive types.
+A value of *recursive type* can have another value of the same type as part of itself.
+Recursive types pose an issue because at compile time Rust needs to know how much space a type takes up.
+However, the nesting of values of recursive types could theoretically continue infinitely, so Rust can’t know how much space the value needs.
+Because boxes have a known size, we can enable recursive types by inserting a box in the recursive type definition.

-Let’s explore the *cons list*, which is a data type common in functional programming languages, as an example of a recursive type.
+As an example of a recursive type, let’s explore the *cons list*.
+This is a data type commonly found in functional programming languages.
 The cons list type we’ll define is straightforward except for the recursion; therefore, the concepts in the example we’ll work with will be useful any time you get into more complex situations involving recursive types.